abhijeet1999/CodePath/BeReal/README.md

 - [X] App has a feed of posts when user logs in
 - [X] User can upload a new post which takes in a picture from photo library and an optional caption
 - [X] User is able to logout
+- [X] User can launch camera to take photo instead of photo library
+- [X] Users are not able to see other users’ photos until they upload their own.
+- [X] Users can intereact with posts via comments, comments will have user data such as username and name
+- [X] Posts have a time and location attached to them
+- [X] Users are not able to see other photos until they post their own (within 24 hours)

 The following **optional** features are implemented: